North Korea says will stop nuclear tests, scrap test site

 “Kim is just saying that now that the nuclear development is complete, he will put all the efforts toward building an economy,” Koh said.

-Additional reporting by Heekyong Yang and Ju-min Park in SEOUL, Idrees Ali and Davi Brunnstrom in WASHINGTON,; Editing by Toni Reinhold and Raju Gopalakrishnan
+Additional reporting by Heekyong Yang and Ju-min Park in SEOUL, Idrees Ali and Davi Brunnstrom in WASHINGTON,; Editing by Toni Reinhold, Raju Gopalakrishnan, Robert Birsel